cbent28/Streamlit_DAPP_on_EC2/README.md

 **Important**
 You can't connect to your instance unless you launched it with a key pair for which you have the `.pem` file and you launched it with a security group that allows SSH access from your computer\.

-On EC2 dashboard, click on the instance ID to view the instance details.
+1. On EC2 dashboard, click on the instance ID to view the instance details.
 Copy the IP address of the EC2 instance (IPv4 Public IP).

-(image by author)
+2. Next Open your terminal

-Then paste it in the Host Name box after typing “ec2-user@” as below:
+3. Then paste it in the Host Name box after typing “ec2-user@” as below:

-(image by author)
-Then select Connection -> SSH -> Auth -> Browse and upload the ppk file.
+4. Then select Connection -> SSH -> Auth -> Browse and upload the ppk file.

-(image by author)
-Do not click on “Open” yet.
+5. Do not click on “Open” yet.
 The next step is to give your session a name.
 Click on “Session” and type the name in the “Saved Sessions” box and save it.

-(image by author)
-Now we can click on “Open” to connect to the instance.
+6. Now we can click on “Open” to connect to the instance.

-(image by author)
-We are now connected to our instance.
-Putty will open up a terminal as below:

-(image by author)
-Running the app on EC2 instance
-We are ready to upload the source code and dependencies on the instance.
+## Step 3: Upload the source code and dependencies on the instance.

-This EC2 instance has Python 2.7 pre-installed but we need Python 3.6 or a later version for Streamlit.
+1. This EC2 instance has Python 2.7 pre-installed but we need Python 3.6 or a later version for Streamlit.
 The following command will install Python 3.

 ```
 sudo yum install python3
 ```

-We will clone the source code from a Github repository so we will install git.
+2. We will clone the source code from a Github repository so we will install git.

 ```
 sudo yum install git
 ```

-We can now clone the repository in our EC2 instance.
+3. We can now clone the repository in our EC2 instance.
 Copy the address of the repository:

-(image by author)
 Then paste it in the terminal after “git clone”:
 ```
 git clone https://github.com/SonerYldrm/stock-prices-app.git
 ```

-Enter the repository:
+4. Enter the repository:

 ```
 cd stock-prices-app
 ```

-The next step is to install the dependencies:
+5. The next step is to install the dependencies:

 ```
 sudo python3 -m pip install streamlit